GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Outlook

 \section{Outlook}

 The performance of GRAVITY for MATISSE presented here corresponds to what was achieved at the end of the project in mid-2023, and justify the recommendation to always use GRA4MAT over MATISSE standalone whenever possible.
+In this last section, we describe the first science observations carried out with the narrow off-axis mode, as it illustrates nicely the newly acquired capabilities of MATISSE.
+We then describe how upgrades to the \ac{VLTI}\ac{UT} infrastructure are going to further improve GRA4MAT within the next two years.
+Finally, we suggest additional improvements that are currently not in the \ac{VLTI} plan but that would further increase the science relevance of MATISSE.

-\subsection{Science highlight: a first exoplanet}
+\subsection{Science highlight: A first exoplanet}